Average Cost

 The Value of Assisted Living

-- Social Interaction: Your parent or loved one will be surrounded by peers, neighbors, staff, and new friends.
+• Social Interaction: Your parent or loved one will be surrounded by peers, neighbors, staff, and new friends.
 All day long, they will share activities, meals, and new experiences with others.
-Because of the social aspect of assisted living, seniors benefit emotionally, mentally, and physically from these connections.
+Seniors benefit emotionally, mentally, and physically from these connections.

-If you have questions about comparisons between assisted living care and in-home care, contact your nearest Aegis Living community.
+If you have questions about the costs of assisted living or memory care, contact your nearest Aegis Living community.